 There are different ways one can create upcycle design.
 For instance by using scrap, leftovers or waste.
 By doing it this way the designer can give the used parts a function that’s related to the original object but in a completely different way.
 A nice example of what I mean is a collection recognizable by its furniture legs showing inside out.

-Table legs show the beauty within
+Table shows the beauty within

-Another fantastic example of this kind of upcycle design is a coffee table called ‘Eking It Out‘.
-This handmade creation is by designer Rupert Herring who studied Design and visual art, contemporary craft at UNITEC Institute of Technology in Auckland | New Zealand.
+These handmade creations are by designer Rupert Herring who studied Design and visual art, contemporary craft at UNITEC Institute of Technology in Auckland | New Zealand.
+One of his creations is a coffee table called ‘Eking It Out‘.
 This unique piece of furniture is a conglomeration of table legs and balustrades made out of a large variety of timbers.
 Dimensions: 60 cm high, 65 cm long, 60 cm wide.

 “In a sense it is recycled twice, all the pieces are off cuts from other projects, which were also created from recycled material.
 As with my other work in the series, this is an investigation of material and what lies beneath it’s surface, finding a beauty within.
 It’s about minimising waste, making do with what you have and to a certain extent allowing the material to govern the form.”